SparkBeyond/agentune/docs/threading.md

 1. Code that uses network / llm calls, or other naturally-asynchronous things like sleeping / waiting for things, must be async.
 2. Code that blocks - waiting for IO or another syscall - or that performs long computations (possibly using duckdb or polars), must be sync.
 If an async component needs to run such code, it must dispatch it to a sync thread.
-3. Calls which technically block but are guaranteed to be very short can sometimes be allowed in async code, if it's a strong guarantee and dispatching it to sync code has a clear downside, but this is a rare exception and you should never decide to do it without exhausting every alternative.
+3. Calls which technically block but are guaranteed to be very short (e.g. guaranteed-short duckdb queries like checking a table schema) are allowed in async code, but dispatching them to a sync thread is never an error and you should do it if in any doubt.

 ## Other rules for async components